The not-too-distant future

 The take-home message here is not that technology will replace MDs and DVMs.
 Medical professionals will always have a role, but their role is changing.

 Artificial intelligence and other digital tools won’t replace a veterinarian, but they will replace a practitioner who doesn’t use them.

-Innovation Station columnist Dr. Aaron Massecar is assistant director of Colorado State University’s Translational Medicine Institute.
+Innovation Station columnist Dr. Aaron Massecar is assistant director of continuing education at Colorado State University’s Translational Medicine Institute.